scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 Enhancements: Drawing Tools
 ---------------------------

 The Bokeh plotting library has long supported extensive interactive operations for exploring existing data.
 However, it did not previously offer any facilities for generating or editing new data interactively, which is required when constructing inputs for running new simulations.
-In this project, we added a set of Bokeh editing/drawing tools, which are sophisticated multi-gesture tools that can add, delete, or modify glyphs on a plot.
+In this project, we added a set of Bokeh editing/drawing tools (See Figure :ref:`drawingtools`), which are sophisticated multi-gesture tools that can add, delete, or modify glyphs on a plot.
 The edit tools provide functionality for drawing and editing glyphs client-side (in the user's local browser) and synchronizing the changes with data sources on the Python server that can then be accessed in Python.
 The individual tools can be enabled as needed for each particular plot:

   - **BoxEditTool**: Drawing, dragging and deleting rectangular glyphs.